-Senior High School began implementing Positive Behavior Interventions and Supports (PBIS) in 2010-2011.
-PBIS is a proactive systems approach to establishing the behavioral supports needed for all students in a school to achieve social, emotional, and academic success.
-Schools identify academic and behavior targets that are priorities for our students, educators, administrators and all support personnel.
+The QHS Climate and Culture Team focuses on making sure the educational and social environment at school are positive and supportive.
+The CCT will identify academic and behavior targets that are priorities for our students, educators, administrators and all support personnel.
 Data is collected about needs within the school and instruction/curriculum is designed to teach expectations and offer interventions.

-As part of PBIS, QHS will teach behavior expectations throughout the entire building and throughout the year.
+QHS will teach behavior expectations throughout the entire building and throughout the year.
 Students will be introduced to these expectations at the beginning of the year during grade level assemblies as well as follow-up pre-teaching in individual classrooms and in other social environments.
-The behavior expectations are as follows: "Be Respectful, Be Responsible, Be Engaged, Be a Blue Devil!"
-In addition, PBIS provides acknowledgements of students displaying positive behavior as well as supports for students who are struggling.
-PBIS has promoted a more positive school climate and a decrease in office discipline referrals.
+The CCT provides acknowledgements of students displaying positive behavior as well as supports for students who are struggling.